It4innovations/hyperqueue/docs/deployment/server.md

     This functionality resumes the state of jobs and auto allocation queues, not worker connections.
-    In the current version, new workers has to be connected to the server when a new server is started.
+    In the current version, new workers have to be connected to the server when a new server is started.

 !!! warning